 Princely Chartanian Navy¶

 The Princely Chartanian Navy (PCN) is the coastal-defence and maritime-cooperation arm of the CPDF.
-The PCN is a small, modern, professional force, oriented principally on the protection of the three Chartanian sea frontiers and on cooperation with the Maritime Trade Federation.
+The PCN is a small, modernisation-focused force, oriented principally on the protection of the three Chartanian sea frontiers and on cooperation with the Maritime Trade Federation (MTF).

 Mission¶